What is AAC?

 - Body language

-Aided communication is when a person uses a physical object to help them communicate.
+Aided Communication is when a person uses a physical object to help them communicate.
+It can include:

 - Speech generating device (communication device/"talking" computer)